vinarius/full-stack-cognito-template/README.md

 package.json         # Defines the package structure, commands, dependencies, and publishing
                          strategy.
 Note the scripts section.
 README.md            # Defines this guide.
-swagger.yml          # Defines the api documentation for Sigsee. tsconfig.build.json  # An extension of tsconfig.json - defines how TypeScript builds this project. tsconfig.json        # Defines how Typescript compiles this project.
+swagger.yml          # Defines the api documentation.
+tsconfig.build.json  # An extension of tsconfig.json - defines how TypeScript builds this project.
+tsconfig.json        # Defines how Typescript compiles this project.